Equivalent Circuit Modeling of Grid-Forming Inverters in (Sub)-Transient Time-Frame: LOCATION OF INTERNAL VOLTAGE SOURCE

 In Case I, the transient active power, reactive power, and current responses of the idealistic GFM and IDVS with varying $Z_{Id}$ are compared in Figure \ref{fig:GFM_IDVS_voltage_and_SCR}(a).
 The measurements are taken at VCP and at $V_{Id}$ for the GFM and IDVS, respectively.
 The EMT simulation results for IDVS are validated using \eqref{eq:P_eqn} and \eqref{eq:Q_eqn}.
 The idealistic GFM exhibits similar peak active power, peak reactive power, and peak current responses to a voltage disturbance at the POI as compared to the IDVS in case $Z_{Id}$ is set as $Z_{GFM}$.
 However, the peak power and current responses of the IDVS are significantly lower when $Z_{Id}$ is set to $Z_{GFM} + Z_{Filter}$.
 The delay in the peak power and current response of GFM is due to the faster voltage control of the IDVS as compared to GFM.
+This is because an IDVS responds to a voltage disturbance instantaneously without control delay, whereas the response of a GFM is limited by the finite bandwidth of its inner control loops.
 Thus, the GFM exhibits the constant voltage characteristic at an electrical distance of $Z_{GFM}$ from POI, i.e., at the VCP rather than at its ST ($Z_{GFM} + Z_{Filter}$ away from POI).
 However, given the understanding that a GFM exhibits the constant voltage characteristics at ST, ENTSO-E generalizes this peak power response as a function of effective impedance ($Z_{GFM} + Z_{Filter}$) \cite{entsoe2024report}.
 This may result in relaxed requirements for compliance testing of the voltage source behavior of GFM plants, potentially leading to system instability.